oschonrock/hibp/README.md

 Time per request:       0.983 [ms] (mean, across all concurrent requests)
 ```

+You can try the `--toc` feature on hibp_server which may improve
+performance signficantly especially if you have limited free RAM for
+to OS to cache the disk.

-### Other utilities
+## Other utilities

 `./fetch.sh` : curl command line to directly download the ~1M text files (approx 30-40kB each)
                also has find command line to join the above together (in arbitrary order!) and prefix the lines witin appropriately

+`./build/gcc/release/hibp_convert` : convert a text file into a binary file or vice-a-versa

+`./build/gcc/release/hibp_sort`    : sort a binary file using external disk space (takes 3x space on disk)!

 `./build/gcc/release/hibp_join`    : join the ~1M text files into one large binary one in arbitrary order (not useful since hibp_download)

-`./build/gcc/release/hibp_convert` : convert a text file into a binary one

-`./build/gcc/release/hibp_sort`    : sort a binary file using external disk space (takes 3x space on disk)!

-### Future uses
+## Future uses

-- I was considering adding a php/pyhton/javascript extension so that queries can be trivially made from within those scripting environments
+- Considering adding a php/pyhton/javascript extension so that queries
+  can be trivially made from within those scripting environments
+  without going through an http server